 Despite the 3000 being the best Austin-Healey model, the time of its fame was quite short.
 The decline in its popularity was mainly caused by a lack of changes over the decade of its production, which was perceived as a significant flaw, especially in such fashion-focused markets as California where about as half of the Austin-Healeys were sold at the time.
 At this time, Autocar wrote, "repeated model upgrades can no more mask its shortcomings that are made increasingly visible by time and progress."

 After new US car safety regulations were announced in 1967, the BMC manufacturers decided that there was no way the ageing Austin-Healey 3000 could comply, and so it was discontinued.
+So, the Mark III BJ8 remained in production until the end of 1967 when manufacture of Austin-Healeys ceased.
 No successor was announced - it was simply the end of the brand, although D. Healey and his son could never come to terms with this and developed a new prototype with a Rolls-Royce engine.

 About 44,000 Austin-Healey 3000 cars were produced in 8 years, 17,700 of which were 3rd generation models.
-The current price for this model starts from about 30 thousand USD, although as much as 100 thousand USD is asked for models in top condition.
+How much is an Austin-Healey 3000 worth?
+The current price for this model starts from about USD 30,000, although as much as USD 100,000 is asked for models in top condition.